caestradaa/covid_fatality_in_Col/README.md

 - Replacement of record "1899-12-30 00: 00: 00.000" by null records (date records that were originally null in the csv were wrongly imported as "1899-12-30 00: 00: 00.000").
 - Change column name from `estado` to `severidad`, as it better explains the content of the field: the degree of severity of each case.
 - Change column name from `recuperado` by `estado`, as it better explains the content of the column: the current status of the case.
 - *Correction of the names of municipalities, departments and countries with wrong characters.
-ISO code was corrected too.
- **<font size="0.5">Not necessary for this analysis but for future ones.</font>*
+ISO code was corrected too. **<font size="0.5">Not necessary for this analysis but for future ones.</font>*

-Some procedures executed:
+Some cleaning procedures executed:
 ```sql
 --STANDARIZE DATE FORMAT: Converting "datetime" to "date".
 SELECT TOP 10 fecha_reporte_web, CONVERT(DATE, fecha_reporte_web), fecha_muerte, CONVERT(DATE, fecha_muerte)